Disease Guide ·Progressive Retinal Atrophy ·2026

 Secondary Complications Coverage

-Blind cats can injure themselves — falls, collisions, and accidents are more common.
-Insurance that covers accident-related injuries becomes more valuable once your cat loses vision.
-Some cats develop anxiety or behavioral changes that require veterinary attention.
-These secondary issues are typically covered as separate incidents.
+Blind cats risk injury from falls, collisions, and accidents.
+Insurance covering accident-related injuries becomes more valuable after vision loss.
+Some cats develop anxiety or behavioral changes requiring veterinary care.
+These secondary issues are typically covered separately.

 🇺🇸 US Pet Insurance Guide